 I am an associate professor in Real Estate and Infrastructure Finance at University College London (UCL).
 My research is in the field of real estate finance, infrastructure investment and affordable housing.
 In particular I assess the role of institutional investors in those markets.
 A large part of my research has focused on the role of location for the pricing of assets, I am the chair of the Affordable Housing theme at the Bartlett School of Construction and Project Management.
 I have a track record of advisory projects working closely with industry and policy makers.

-Stani has published more than 15 peer-reviewed papers in more than 10 high-esteemed field journals.
-Her publications span across several fields from real estate, through urban economics, to finance and macroeconomics.
-To name a few, Journal of Corporate Finance, Journal of Banking and Finance, Regional Science and Urban Economics, Journal of Real Estate Finance and Economics, Energy Economics.
-Stani has served as panelist on industry and academic events and disseminated her research in more than 50 conferences and symposiums, including the ASSA and American Real Estate and Urban Economics Association (AREUEA).
-Stani is a research affiliate of the ESCP Institute of Real Estate Finance and Management and the UCL Centre for Finance.
-She also served on the CPM Advisory Board and has been involved in various roles including deputy research director and PhD programme director for the department.
+I have published 20 peer-reviewed papers in more than 10 high-esteemed real estate and finance journals such as the Journal of Corporate Finance, Journal of Banking and Finance, Regional Science and Urban Economics, Journal of Real Estate Finance and Economics, Energy Economics.
+I am a regular panelist on topics related to affordable housing and infrastructure finance.
+I have disseminated my research in more than 50 conferences and symposiums, frequenting the Allied Social Sciences Association (ASSA) and the American Real Estate and Urban Economics Association (AREUEA).
+I am a research affiliate at the ESCP Institute of Real Estate Finance and Management and the UCL Centre for Finance.
+I also serve on the BSCPM Advisory Board.
+I have been involved in various roles including co-director of research and PhD programme director.